Linda Sarsour: CUNY commencement speech

 When Sarsour was selected to deliver a commencement speech at the City University of New York (CUNY) in June 2017, there was strong opposition from some conservatives.
-Dov Hikind, a Democratic Party state assemblyman in New York, sent Governor Andrew Cuomo a letter objecting to the choice, signed by 100 Holocaust survivors.
-Hikind's objection was based on Sarsour's previously having spoken alongside Rasmea Odeh, who was convicted by an Israeli court for taking part in a bombing that killed two civilians in 1969.
+Dov Hikind, then a Democratic Party state assemblyman in New York, sent then-Governor Andrew Cuomo a letter objecting to the choice, signed by 100 Holocaust survivors.
+His objection was based on Sarsour's previously having spoken alongside Rasmea Odeh, who was convicted by an Israeli court for taking part in a bombing that killed two civilians in 1969.

 Sarsour said that she had nothing to apologize for and questioned the integrity of Odeh's conviction.
 She ascribed the critical reaction to her speech to her prominent role as an organizer for the 2017 Women's March.
-The university chancellor, the dean of the college, and a group of professors defended her right to speak, as did some Jewish groups, including Jews for Racial and Economic Justice.
-A group of prominent left-leaning Jews signed an open letter condemning attacks on Sarsour and promising to work alongside her for the sake of justice.
-Jonathan Greenblatt of the Anti-Defamation League defended Sarsour's First Amendment right to speak despite opposing her views on Israel.
+The university chancellor, the dean of the college, and a group of professors defended Sarsour's right to speak, as did some Jewish groups, including Jews for Racial and Economic Justice.
+A group of prominent left-leaning Jews signed an open letter condemning attacks on her and promising to work alongside her for the sake of justice.
+Jonathan Greenblatt of the Anti-Defamation League defended Sarsour's First Amendment right despite opposing her views on Israel.
 A rally in support of Sarsour took place in front of New York City Hall.
-Constitutional scholar Fred Smith Jr. tied the controversy to broader disputes over freedom of speech in the United States.
-Sarsour delivered the speech on June 2, 2017.
+Constitutional scholar Fred Smith Jr. tied the controversy to broader disputes over freedom of speech on college campuses.

+Reaction to 2023 Hamas attack, Gaza war

+In response to the 2023 Hamas-led attack on Israel and the ensuing war, Sarsour cautioned pro-Palestinian demonstrators against tearing down pro-Israel posters showing the faces of Israeli hostages captured by Hamas.
+In a statement some pro-Israel activists called antisemitic, she said, "There are provocateurs all across the city and what they are waiting for you to do is to waste your energy ripping down their little posters".
+Sarsour defended her comments, saying they had been taken out of context in order to discredit the pro-Palestinian cause.
+She also said that Palestinian Americans were being unfairly accused of antisemitism solely because of their ethnicity.